project-akri/akri/docs/extensibility.md

 }
 ```

-Finally, we need to add http to the CRD yaml so that Kubernetes can properly validate any one attempting to configure Akri to search for Http devices.
+Finally, we need to add http to the CRD yaml so that Kubernetes can properly validate any one attempting to configure Akri to search for HTTP devices.
 To do this, we need to modify `deployment/helm/crds/akri-configuration-crd.yaml`:

 > **NOTE** Making this change means you must `helm install` a copy of this directory **not** deislabs/akri hosted